Timon-R/TRA420_Modeling_2025/docs/economic_module.md

 ### Pulse Method (definition-faithful)

 Set `economic_module.run.method: pulse` when you want the textbook SCC(τ).
-For each emissions year τ the pipeline:
+The workflow uses the FaIR configuration identified by the `climate_scenario` metadata that already backs the temperature inputs—no extra “baseline-only” FaIR run is issued.
+Instead, for each emissions year τ the pipeline prepares a box pulse (a +`pulse_size_tco2` top-hat that lasts exactly one calendar year) on top of that same baseline scenario and evaluates FaIR once:

-1. Adds a one-year CO₂ pulse (default 1 Mt) to the FaIR reference pathway.
+1. Build the pulse by taking the difference of two `step_change` adjustments, so emissions jump up at τ and drop back down at τ+1.
-2. Reruns FaIR and records the incremental temperature response `ΔT_{t|τ}`.
+2. Call FaIR for the adjusted pathway.
+FaIR internally runs the baseline and adjusted configurations together, so this single call yields both the unperturbed trajectory and the pulse-perturbed one.
+There is exactly **one** FaIR evaluation per pulse year.
-3. Applies the configured damage function to obtain `ΔD_{t|τ}`.
+3. Record the incremental temperature response `ΔT_{t|τ}` from the FaIR result.
-4. Discounts the damages with the selected rule (constant or Ramsey), evaluates the PV at the emissions year τ, and divides by the pulse size.
-(SCC(τ) is therefore reported in τ-year units;
+4. Apply the configured damage function to obtain `ΔD_{t|τ}`.
-   multiply by the discount factor β_τ to express it in the base-year currency.)
+5. Discount the damages with the selected rule (constant or Ramsey), evaluate the PV at the emissions year τ, and divide by the pulse size.
+SCC(τ) is therefore reported in τ-year units; multiply by the discount factor β_τ to express it in the base-year currency.

 Regardless of how coarsely emissions were reported originally, the pulse workflow evaluates every calendar year in the overlapping data window; the CSV loader interpolates intermediate years so SCC(τ) values remain invariant to the reporting step.

-This captures full state dependence and non-linear damages at the cost of one FaIR run per pulse year.
+This captures full state dependence and non-linear damages at the cost of one FaIR call per pulse year (each call bundles the baseline+pulse pair).
 Pulse size is controlled by `run.pulse.pulse_size_tco2`.
+Results are cached across runs with identical pulse settings so repeat evaluations avoid re-running FaIR.

 **Pros**
 - Exact by definition (discounted marginal damages for the emission year).